 5. Open the installation file, then accept the app permissions using the navigation buttons on your remote.

 6. After the app has been installed, you can hit the menu button to open your new application on your fire stick.

 Sideload Apps to Firestick from PC with adbLink

-How to sideload applications onto Amazon Fire TV or Firestick from computer with a free program called adbLink?
-This will allow you to install Android apps to Fire TV or stick that aren’t available in the Amazon App Store.
+How to sideload applications onto Amazon Fire TV or Firestick from a computer with a free program called adbLink?
+This will allow you to install Android apps to Fire TV or stick that isn’t available in the Amazon App Store.

 Enable ADB Debugging on Amazon Fire TV

-- First thing we need to do is go into the Settings panel of your Fire TV device, and come down here and click Device/My Fire TV tab.
+- The first thing we need to do is go into the Settings panel of your Fire TV device, and come down here and click the Device/My Fire TV tab.